Bayesian Transfer Learning for Enhanced Estimation and Inference: Introduction

 \section{Introduction}

-In the era of big data, many advanced statistical methods rely on large, diverse datasets to achieve optimal performance.
-However, in high-dimensional settings, particularly when working with underrepresented populations, obtaining sufficient data can be challenging.
-For example, fine-mapping is a technique in statistical genetics that seeks to identify causal variants linked to diseases.
-It often struggles with small sample sizes, weak variant signals, or low allele frequencies in underrepresented populations \citep{schaid2018genome, li2024bayesian}.
-These challenges are further exacerbated in populations with complex genetic structures, where fine-mapping suffers from inadequate linkage disequilibrium information.
-To overcome these limitations, researchers have explored integrating data with larger sample sizes and more comprehensive genomic data to improve statistical power \citep{gao2024mesusie}.
-This approach highlights the potential of transfer learning, which extends this idea by enabling models to leverage information from related but distinct datasets to address data scarcity and enhance statistical performance, particularly for underrepresented groups.
-As one of the data integration techniques \citep{chatterjee2016constrained, han2019empirical}, transfer learning has proven effective in enhancing model performance for underrepresented populations.
-Its applications extend beyond fine-mapping to various domains, including risk prediction \citep{cheng2019informing, gu2022transfer, li2023targeting, gu2023commute, lu2024enhancing, cai2024semi}, classification \citep{al2016transfer}, and others \citep{gu2019synthetic, jin2021unit,zhang2023unit, gu2023meta, gu2023synthetic}.
-By transferring knowledge from larger or more comprehensive datasets (\textit{sources}), transfer learning improves model performance in a target population (\textit{target}) where data is limited.
+In the era of big data, many advanced statistical methods rely on large, diverse datasets to perform well.
+However, in high-dimensional settings--especially when studying populations with limited data--data scarcity remains a major challenge.
+For instance, fine-mapping in statistical genetics aims to identify genetic variants that have non-zero effects on diseases but often struggles with small sample sizes, weak signal strength, and low allele frequencies in such populations \citep{schaid2018genome, li2024bayesian}.
+These challenges are compounded by complex genetic structures and limited linkage disequilibrium (LD) information.
+To improve power, researchers have explored integrating data from larger cohorts with more comprehensive genomic profiles \citep{gao2024mesusie}, motivating the use of transfer learning.
+As a broader data integration strategy \citep{chatterjee2016constrained, han2019empirical}, transfer learning enables models to leverage information from richer datasets (\textit{source}) and improve performance in a target population (\textit{target}) with limited data.
+Its success has been demonstrated across applications in risk prediction \citep{cheng2019informing, gu2022transfer, li2023targeting, gu2023commute, lu2024enhancing, cai2024semi}, classification \citep{al2016transfer}, and other areas including generative modeling and meta-learning \citep{gu2019synthetic, jin2021unit, gu2023meta, gu2023synthetic, xu2025representation, sui2025multi}.